ArronJablonowski/OpenClawNotes/README.md

 curl -fsSL https://openclaw.ai/install.sh | bash
 ```
 Durring the initial setup *(openclaw onboard)*:
-- Keep gemma4 as default
+- Keep gemma4 as default, assuming gemma4 is compatable with your hardware. *Change LLM model to match your hardware as needed.*
 - Enable 'command-logger' & 'session-memory'.

 ### 5.A.2 🔒 Run an OpenClaw Security Audit